mahmoodlab/CLAM/docs/README.md

 Data Efficient and Weakly Supervised Computational Pathology on Whole Slide Images.
 *Nature Biomedical Engineering*

 ## Fork Info: This fork adds tifffile support to avoid issues with openslide/PIL related to tiff file formats.
 This allows for the user to process very large tiff files (>>4Gb) as long as system memory supports it.
 This repo will not be supported once full support for tifffile is integrated.
-Currently, tifffile support is limited to patch, mask, and stitch generation.
+Currently, tifffile support is limited to fast patch, mask, and stitch generation.
 Make sure to install both tifffile (`<envbin>/pip install tifffile`) and imagecodecs (`<envbin>/pip install imagecodecs`) before using the repo, along with all other requirements in the docs. ##

 [ArXiv](https://arxiv.org/abs/2004.09666) | [Journal Link](https://www.nature.com/articles/s41551-020-00682-w) | [Interactive Demo](http://clam.mahmoodlab.org) | [Cite](#reference)